 Other presenters: one entry for each other presenter (name; department; college, university, or other affiliation; e-mail address)

-Abstract (Description of the Workshop): Describe your workshop in at most 250 words.
+Abstract (Description of the Workshop): Describe your workshop in at most (including whitespace).
 This should match verbatim the abstract described below.

 Intended Audience: For whom is this workshop intended?